40bits/teamwall/Readme.markdown

 You need a browser with a working HTML 5 canvas to use this.

+For a very quick example checkout the [demo directory](tree/master/demo).

 ## Example ##

 Create a teamwall.json file looking like this: